symfony/symfony-docs/components/http_foundation/session_configuration.rst

 They must be configured by ``php.ini`` directives, usually ``session.save_path`` and potentially other driver specific directives.
 Specific details can be found in the docblock of the ``setOptions()`` method of each class.
-For instance, the one provided by the Memcached extension can be found on :phpmethod:`php.net <Memcached::setOption>`.
+For instance, the one provided by the Memcached extension can be found on :phpmethod:`php.net <Memcached::setOptions>`.

 While native save handlers can be activated by directly using ``ini_set('session.save_handler', $name);``, Symfony provides a convenient way to